wivn/wivn/README.md

 ### Hi!
-I'm a third year Computer Science student at Queen's University!
+I'm a fourth year Computer Science student at Queen's University graduating May 2024!

 - I love creating software and I've been doing it for years now.
 A lot of my side projects focus on personal productivity because I enjoy building productivity software that I can use myself!

-- I've worked as a Software Developer Intern in the past and I'm looking for roles starting Summer 2023!
+- I've worked as a Software Developer Intern in the past and I'm looking for New Grad roles!

 - I've built projects before using JavaScript, Python, C# and Java.
 In doing so I've learned React, Django, and other web technologies.